desik98/COMPETITIVE-PROGRAMMING/README.md

 # COMPETITIVE-PROGRAMMING

-Solutions for Light Online Judge Problems.
+This repository contains the codes for the Light Online Judge Problems.